-Education and training requirements for music directors and composers vary.
-Conductors for a symphony orchestra typically need a master’s degree, but a choir director may need a bachelor’s degree.
-There are no educational requirements for those interested in writing popular music.
+Educational and training requirements for music directors and composers vary, although most positions require related work experience.
+A music director or conductor for a symphony orchestra typically needs a master’s degree; a choir director may need a bachelor’s degree.
+There are no formal educational requirements for those interested in writing popular music.

-The median annual wage of music directors and composers was $45,970 in May 2010.
+The median annual wage for music directors and composers was $49,820 in May 2015.

-Employment of music directors and composers is expected to grow by 10 percent from 2010 to 2020, about as fast as the average for all occupations.
-Increases in demand for musical performances are expected to lead to employment growth.
-However, strong competition for jobs is anticipated because of the large number of people who are interested in this field.
+Employment of music directors and composers is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
+The number of people attending musical performances, such as symphonies and concerts, and theatrical performances, such as ballets and musical theater, is expected to increase moderately.
+Despite expected growth, tough competition for jobs is anticipated because of the large number of people interested in entering this field.

 Compare the job duties, education, job growth, and pay of music directors and composers with similar occupations.

 Learn more about music directors and composers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.